- Mint Mobile

 - Educate them on social media perils.
 Facebook, Instagram, Snapchat and more.
 Solidify an understanding that everything and every word they post can be shared and even if they have privacy settings, any post can be shared everywhere by simply taking a screenshot.

-- Have an Internet contract and limit or don't allow social media platforms where communication disappears after sending.
-It’s not only unsafe for predators, it makes it hard to prove or track cyber-bullying
+- Have an Internet contract and limit or don't allow social media platforms where communication disappears after sending.eg Snapchat and Signal.
+It’s a paradise for predators and for bullies - making both hard to prove or track.

 - Every app downloaded is one more app that could be a privacy concern.
 Remember apps have the ability to monitor what you do on them.